asurati/x24/README.md

 # x24
-This program, number x24, is a C Preprocessor, implemented in C.
+This program, x24, aims to be a C compiler.
+It is implemented in C.

 ### License
 It is distributed under the